lsycxyj/gulp-mocker/README.md

     /*
      *  {Array<{
      *      // Matching rule whether to rewrite the request, which can be parsed by path-to-regexp if it's a string
+     *      // Note that this option will affect the url of fallback request
      *      from: RegExp|String,
      *      // Where the request should be rewritten to:
      *      //      If it's a string, the request path will be replaced by it.